Sign In Register

 Healthcare Facilities107

-Cushman has an average annual temperature of 57°F (14°C).
+Cushman enjoys a temperate climate with an average annual temperature of 57°F (14°C).
 Winters average 35°F in January while summers reach 78°F in July.
-Annual precipitation is 50.6 inches.
+The area gets 301 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 50.6 inches (wetter than the 38-inch national average).
+The area receives 4.4 inches of snow annually.
 Air quality is rated Good with a median AQI of 43.
+The city sits at an elevation of 702 feet.

 Temperature